Cars

 have to flip a coin.
 My thanks to Alan for his kind donation.

-In fact by coincidence Willie Harrison is right underneath here,
+In fact by coincidence Willie Harrison is right below on this page,

 Roger De Boer, Harvey Francis Pitcher, and Alan Wilkinson.
 Only

-Northants it was the famous GALLONE's ICE CREAM, whose bell-ringing
+Northants it was Gallone's Ice Cream whose bell-ringing

 Smith was a hard charger out of Halifax, W. Yorkshire, in his brightly

 painted 293 car.
-Gordon raced from 1970 to 1980, and here he really throws shale around at Rochdale, and here again at sunny Rochdale, on the straight.
-Another Rochdale photo shows Gordon lining up with Frankie Wainman 212 and Dave Fox 318.
+Gordon raced from 1970 to 1980, and here he really tosses the shale around at Rochdale, and here again at sunny Rochdale, on the straight.
+A Stoke 1973 photo shows Gordon lining up with Frankie Wainman 212 and Roger Spencer 315.

 in circa 1974, with Phil Smith 109, Roy Webb 331, and Ollie Martin 161.

-Next, Ollie Martin hurtles at the Rochdale fence, helped by
+Next, Ollie Martin hurtles towards the Rochdale fence, helped by

 Ron of course was a living Staffordshire legend, first hitting the